 The Adriatic should not be missed.
 The fine weather season is shorter by a month than other Med locations, and powerful bora winds sometimes interrupt sailing in the north.
 Italy, along the west and north shores, is strictly a coast of passage, with few anchorages, though day sailing along the coast from marina to marina (or port) is possible.
 Venice is a "must visit".
 The 10nm Slovenia coast is still within the EU, as is Croatia.
 The Istrian peninsula, a holiday playground, leads to Croatia's superb Dalmatian coast with its magnificently preserved old cities and ports and national parks.
 Sheltered by parallel rows of long islands, this is flat water cruising with hundreds of safe anchorages, some 50 marinas, lots of boats, rather mediocre food and cheaper living than Italy.
 En route to Greece lie Montenegro and Albania, strongly contrasting countries, both outside the EU but welcoming to cruisers.
 (Cruising the Adriatic)

 Greece, although within the EU and Schengen zone, uses a script un-intelligible to north Europeans.
 Luckily, English is widely spoken, and visitors made very welcome.
-Cruising is cheaper than in the Western Mediterranean, but uncertainty about regulations and how they are applied is normal.
-There are very few full service marinas, several part finished marinas, and hundreds of cheap or free quay sides.
+Cruising is cheaper than in the Western Mediterranean.
+Uncertainty about regulations and how they are applied is normal.
+There are few full service marinas, but some unfinished marinas, and hundreds of cheap or free quay sides.
 The unique charm of tying to one of these and becoming part of village life easily makes up for the lack of marinas.
 With thousands of miles of deeply indented coastlines and over sixty islands (ranging from the primitive to the height of sophistication) there's enormous variety.
-No passages need be longer than 70nm.
+No passage needs be longer than 70nm.
 The more sheltered Inland Ionian and Athens regions are crowded with yacht traffic in peak season.
 Even in these busy spots it's possible to escape the crowds.
 In more challenging areas there are relatively few yachts.
 So Greece remains one of the world’s great cruising areas, relatively undeveloped, one which would take years to explore thoroughly.
 (Cruising in Greece)

 Except for Tunisia, these are all coasts or ports of passage, rather than cruising grounds.
 Cyprus offers good wintering in an Anglicised culture.
-Traveling south then west along Levant and North Africa coasts brings a large change in culture.
+Travelling south, then west along Levant and North Africa coasts brings a large change in culture.
 Expect un-intelligible script, and tight control of yacht movement.
 Before venturing along these coasts, check the local political situation.
 The reward is the chance to see some magnificent and little visited ruins from the earliest civilisations.
 Egypt and westwards the cost of living drops sharply, and you enter the Baksheesh land.
-Tunisia is a tourist and yacht friendly destination, with fine winter weather in the south - good for winter cruising or layup.
+Tunisia is a tourist and yacht friendly destination outside occasional boats of terrorism.
+The south enjoys fine and warm wither weather, good for winter cruising or layup.
 Morocco also accepts yacht visitors.
 Living conditions outside obvious tourist developments are fairly primitive.
 (Cruising the Levant and North Africa)